 - Complete lines 1 – 4, following the instructions on page 2 of the form.

 - Line 8: Select the checkbox on the right hand side for Form W-2, Form 1099 series, Form 1098 series, or Form 5498 series transcript.

 - Line 9: In the Year or period requested field, enter the tax period you are requesting.

 - Make sure you check the box which starts with "Signatory attests that he/she has read..." otherwise the form will not be processed.

-- Mail or fax the complete form to the appropriate address on page 2 of the 4506T-EZ form.
+- Mail or fax the completed IRS Form 4506-T to the address (or FAX number) provided on page 2 of Form 4506-T.

 When entering the information into the IRS address matching system note the following:

 - The address entered must match the address already on file with the IRS exactly.

 - The address on file is typically the address on your most recent tax return.